 Silver Dollar City

-Silver Dollar City Cultural Experiences
+Cultural Experiences at Silver Dollar City

-If you do the Marvel Cave Tour, know that you will most likely need to carry your toddler for the majority of it.
+If you do the Marvel Cave Tour, know that you will most likely need to carry young kids for the majority of it.
 The path and the stairs are steep and windy, and a toddler falling on either can be dangerous.
 The part you don’t have to carry them for however, they will love.
 The cave itself is humungous and the views are expansive.
 Our full group, including my grandparents and toddler, did the tour, but I had a lot of help carrying him through the tour.

 Dolly Parton’s Dixie Stampede